igor-lirussi/baxter-python3/README.md

 # Baxter Python 3
 **Code Baxter with Python3!**
 ## Description
-Useful port to control your Baxter with Python 3
+Useful port of baxter interface to control your Baxter with Python 3

 ### Topics: